 Malta is often overlooked as an island destination in Europe while tourists flock to Croatia, Greece, Ibiza and Sicily.
 However, Malta offers warm summer weather (nearly year-round!), incredible scuba diving and beaches, ancient history, temples and UNESCO World Heritage sites and more.
 In short, there’s plenty to do!
 The stunning scenery and sunny climate make it the perfect place to unwind and experience European culture and history in a relaxing setting.
 If you feel like a big dose of Vitamin D and some delicious food will do you good—Malta’s a great place to go without having to fight with swarms of tourists.

 Don’t think you have to travel halfway across the world to give yourself a chance to unwind and relax.
-One of the most relaxing destinations in the US is Glacier National Park.
-It’s home to over 1,500 square miles of wilderness and insanely beautiful views.
+One of the most relaxing destinations in the US is Joshua Tree National Park.
+It’s home to over 1,200 square miles of desert landscape, rock formations, and insanely beautiful views.
 The scenery here alone will be enough to refresh you!
-Besides that, though, the peace and quiet (especially if you visit during off-peak time, aka, avoid the summer months), miles of hiking and scenic driving routes, and numerous hot springs and wellness spas in the area will give you the perfect chance to unplug and unwind.
+You will find the most peace and quiet if you visit during off-peak time.
+So basically just avoid springtime, particularly March and April.
+There are miles of hiking trails, or opt for a scenic drive on Park Boulevard.
+Stop by a wellness spa in the area for some traditional relaxation, or book accommodations to spend the night (there’s everything from campsites to hotels) for an overnight meditative experience.
+Your trip is sure to give you the perfect chance to unplug and unwind.

 8. The Maldives